 It was first in 1908 that Eugene Bueler coined the word “autism” to describe a patient of his who had withdrawn from the world around him.
 The term autism itself comes from the Greek word “'autós'' which is interpreted as withdrawal within self.
 Later, autism became part of the Diagnostic and Statistical Manual of Mental Disorders (DSM) and it is diagnosed by having deficits in the criteria of social-emotional reciprocity as well as other characteristics.
 Since autism sometimes results in deficits in connecting with others, how can we foster and improve this behavior with our children on the spectrum and help them form relationships with others?
 How can we help provide enrichment opportunities that help them develop in the area of social reciprocity when we know this often does not come easily?

 The ideal is to help children become internally motivated to create and foster relationships with those around them.
-Supporting children and helping them develop motivation to connect to others and not overly focus on a goal or outcome of an interaction but actually enjoy the experience of connection can help children form better and stronger relationships with others.
+Supporting children and helping them develop motivation to connect to others, and not overly focus on a goal or the outcome of an interaction but actually enjoy the experience of connection, can help children form better and stronger relationships with others.

 Understanding the Biology

 If we better understand the biology and some of the reasons behind the lack of development in EI for children with ASD that will help.
 Let’s start with mirror neurons.
 First of all, what are mirror neurons?
 Mirror neurons are a type of brain cell that respond equally when we perform an action and when we witness someone else perform the same action.
 Mirror neurons not only help us to form our own behaviors, but they also help us to observe and interpret the actions of those around us.
 Some scientists even believe that these neurons form the basis for their social behavior, language acquisition, capability to imitate others, and the ability to show empathy.
 This is, in fact, the essence of social-emotional reciprocity.